-- developing Lewisham town centre to promote it to a Metropolitan town centre by 2026, d. and maintaining the status of Catford as a Major town centre, with a focus on quality design and development - protecting and enhancing the district shopping centres, local shopping centres, parades and the range of farmers' and street markets, as providers of sustainable local shopping facilities and services to continue to support basic community needs.
+- ensuring the future growth of the local economy by the mixed use redevelopment of C. identified industrial sites that require extensive physical investment and improvement - developing Lewisham town centre to promote it to a Metropolitan town centre by 2026. and maintaining the status of Catford as a Major town centre, with a focus on quality design and development - protecting and enhancing the district shopping centres, local shopping centres, parades and the range of farmers' and street markets, as providers of sustainable local shopping facilities and services to continue to support basic community needs.